superpuper777/File-Manager/Readme.md

 #### Partially completed items:

-*Review: fdgdfggh t frt r*
+- [x] List all files and folders in current directory

+*Review: The output of the program is slightly incorrect.
+There is a commented code (in handlers/utils.js), I don’t know how to deal with the formation of an object with promises and async/await, it worked well in the console, but I can’t get the values, maybe you can tell me, dear checkers?
+I would be grateful!*

 #### Completed items:
 - [x] Application accepts username and prints proper message

 - [x] Application exits if user pressed `ctrl+c` or sent `.exit` command and proper message is printed

-- [ ] Attempts to perform an operation on a non-existent file or work on a non-existent path result in the operation fail
+- [x] Attempts to perform an operation on a non-existent file or work on a non-existent path result in the operation fail

 - [x] Operation fail doesn't crash application